secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 4. KNOWN ISSUES
 -=-=-=-=-=-=-=-

-These are the most commonly-encountered known issues which are specific to the Beta release of the Linux client.

-* UPLOAD / SAVE / COLOR-PICKER DIALOGS - These only appear when the client is in 'windowed' mode, not 'fullscreen' mode.

 * UPDATING - when the client detects that a new version of Second Life is available, it will ask you if you wish to download the new version.
   This option is not implemented; to upgrade, you should manually download a